 The 6’ 4”, 196-pound goaltender went back to Finland this year after being drafted in June.
-He is currently playing with LeKi in Finland second-best hockey league, Mestis, where has a .914 save percentage in 18 games.
+He is currently playing with LeKi in Finland’s second-best hockey league, Mestis, where he has a .914 save percentage in 18 games.

-Now that he’s back in Buffalo local onlookers will be paying close attention as he will be on full display facing skilled teams such as the United States and Canada.
+Now that he’s back in Buffalo, local onlookers will be paying close attention to him facing skilled teams such as the United States and Canada.

 Although it’s his first time in the World Juniors, Luukkonen has plenty of international experience.
-Just barely 17 years old, he led Finland to gold in the U18 World Championship in 2016, posting a .917 save percentage.
+When he was just barely 17 years old, he led Finland to gold in the U18 World Championship in 2016, posting a .917 save percentage.
 The next year he went back but things didn’t go as well finishing with silver.